y2q-actionman/cl-aws-custom-runtime-test/README.md

 #### A script file name.

 In this case, 'handler' parameter is considered as a file name.
-The file is loaded, and its *main* function is called with no arguments.
+The specified file is loaded, and its *main* function is called with no arguments.
 When *main* is called, `*standard-input*` is bound to the request, `aws-lambda-runtime:*HEADER-ALIST*` is bound to HTTP headers, and strings written to `*standard-output*` are used as AWS-Lambda's result.

 #### other patterns

 For more information, please see [`aws-lambda-runtime:find-handler`'s docstring](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/blob/master/aws-lambda-runtime/find-handler.lisp#L85)

-### How to get AWS-lambda contexts.
+### How to get AWS-Lambda contexts.

-AWS-lambda contexts come from two parts.
+AWS-Lambda contexts come from two parts.

 1. Environmental variables.